 The firm participates in Steptember each year!
-Between 1 September and 28 September, we each take the challenge of completing 10,000 steps a day to raise vital funds for Cerebral Palsy Alliance.
+For the month of September, we each take the challenge of completing 10,000 steps a day to raise vital funds for Cerebral Palsy Alliance.

 Cerebral palsy is the most common physical disability in childhood.
 One in two people with cerebral palsy are in chronic pain due to the tightening of their muscles.
 Many will never be able to take a single step without assistance.

 The firm attends the Morningside Festival in July each year.
 Here are some photos from the fantastic event!

 Here are the winning entries from our arts and crafts competition in 2016: